 Rather than simply pushing electronic communication, brands need to step back and examine how to improve the customer experience.

 Media consumption is switching to mobile-first.
-More than three-quarters of Americans own a smartphone (Pew Research Center), and the number of mobile-only Internet users overtook desktop-only users in 2015, according to ComScore.
+According Pew Research Center, 85% of Americans own a smartphone, with 15% of American adults who consider themselves "smartphone-only" internet users.
 This is a trend that will only become more pronounced, as both business and personal users shift away from being tethered to desks and instead choose to access the Internet anytime from anywhere.

 Brands have only begun to take advantage of the platform.
 Today customers too often receive a PDF version of the paper statement delivered online, which is not the best experience for electronic delivery.

 You can’t just slap the statement online and consider yourself digital.
 A better strategy would be to make statements interactive, following known design best practices and modern technology capabilities.

 Here’s a sample statement from a telecommunications company, designed specifically with digital platforms in mind:

 It bears repeating: the best electronic statements are created specifically with digital platforms in mind.